Coevolutionary Dynamics of Actions and Opinions in Social Networks: Conclusions

 In this paper, we proposed a novel coevolutionary model of actions and opinions that captures the complex interplay between opinion formation and decision-making processes in a social network, utilizing a game-theoretic framework.
 We provided a rigorous analysis of the model, establishing finite-time convergence of the actions and asymptotic convergence for the opinions, for any initial condition.
 Then, we utilized the coevolutionary model to explore various real-world phenomena.
 Besides the emergence of unpopular norms, which were studied on a simplified version of the model~\cite{zino2020coevolutionary,zino2020two}, the proposed model can represent stable polarization and the emergence of pluralistic ignorance.

 The vast range of real-world phenomena that our model can represent and its amenability to perform rigorous analytical studies pave the way for a wide horizon of future research.
-First, many real-world systems present a high degree of heterogeneity, which may impact the behavior of the system~\cite{Boccaletti2014}.
-Our convergence result for homogeneous communities should be generalized to heterogeneous population parameters, as a key step toward studying more complex social systems.
-Second, our simulations suggest polarization can emerge from non-polarized initial states, beyond the sufficient conditions we theoretically identified, and even in the absence of antagonistic interactions.
-Further study of the polarization phenomenon is promising, in particular considering the ongoing debate in the social psychology literature concerning the role and presence of negative social influence~\cite{Takacs2016}.
-Third, several other complex social phenomena might be tackled using our flexible model framework, from diffusion of innovation~\cite{montanari2010spread_innovation,young2011dynamics} to the adoption of social conventions and behaviors~\cite{peytonyoung2015social_norms,Amato2018}, possibly leveraging the model to design and assess intervention policies to shape the system's evolution~\cite{Riehl2016}.
-Finally, a validation of the proposed model against empirical data and the development of techniques to calibrate its parameters will be crucial to enable its practical use in real-world problems.
+First, our convergence result is limited to homogeneous scenarios, and it should be generalized to heterogeneous populations, as a key step toward studying real-world complex social systems which may have high degrees of heterogeneity~\cite{Boccaletti2014}.
+Second, our simulations suggest polarization can emerge due to the coordination and social influence mechanisms, even from nonpolarized initial states.
+Further analytical study of the polarization phenomenon is needed to provide theoretical support to our simulation findings.
+Importantly, novel mathematical tools should be developed in order to study stability properties of the polarized equilibria, possibly inspired by the methods proposed in~\cite{zino2020coevolutionary}.
+Third, effort should be placed to provide a general characterization of the Nash equilibria of the system (besides polarized equilibria) and, if multiple stable equilibria are present, to understand how the network topology and the model parameters affect their basins of attraction.
+Fourth, several other complex social phenomena might be tackled using our flexible model framework, from diffusion of innovation~\cite{Martins2009innovation,montanari2010spread_innovation,young2011dynamics} to the adoption of social conventions and behaviors~\cite{peytonyoung2015social_norms,Amato2018}.
+Finally, our model relies on the assumption that individuals make decisions by optimizing a payoff function.
+Besides being grounded in the social psychology literature and in existing models for decision-making and opinion dynamics, the complexity of the payoff function calls for a validation of the proposed model against empirical data, similar to~\cite{ye2021nat}.
+This, together with the development of techniques to calibrate its parameters will be crucial to enable its practical use in real-world problems.